csusbdt/sfmlproj/MAC.md

 The installation will add sndfile.framework and freetype.framework to the folder specified by CMAKE_INSTALL_FRAMEWORK_PREFIX.
-The default is the following.
+If that setting is not specified, then the default is the following.

     /Library/Frameworks

 ## Create xcode project

+THIS DOES NOT WORK

-Open xcode and create an SFML App project under $PROJ/osx.
+Open xcode and create an SFML App project under $PROJ/mac.
-You need to check the boxes to include the window module, audio module and graphics modules to get the starter code to build.

-I had to change the architecture to _64-bit Intel_ under Build Settings.
-I don't know how to build for other architectures; it might be the way SFML was built.
+Fill out the product name, organization name and company identifier fields.

+Leave the C++ Compiler and Standard Library field at the default setting of _C++98 with Clang and libstdc++_.

+Leave the architectures field set to the default setting of _Universal_.

+Set the SFML Binarys to _Dylibs_.
+The default value of _Frameworks_ will

+Leave the checked modules checked to include support for everything.
+Alternatively, uncheck modules as desired.

+Create folder $PROJ/sfml2.
+Copy the include and Frameworks folders from the sfml build process into $PROJ/sfml2.
+These will be added to version control so that other developers don't need to get or build SFML.

+In the Xcode project, go to Build Phases and add the sndfile and freetype Frameworks under the section _Link Binaries with Libraries_.